w3c/web-locks/README.md

 ## TL;DR

-A new web platform API that allows script running in one tab to asynchronously acquire a flag, hold it while work is performed, then release it.
-While held, no other script in the origin can aquire the same flag.
+A new web platform API that allows script running in one tab to asynchronously acquire a lock, hold it while work is performed, then release it.
+While held, no other script in the origin can aquire the same lock.

 ## Background